 An Installation which converts images uploaded to Flickr into animated origami birds, in real-time, resulting in an organic endless ballet of digital imagery.

 Posters from Design Politie, along with fantastic illustrations from Christoph Niemann, work from Grundini and the RSA, this exhibition explored the difficulties we encounter everyday in our job as designers, which is being able to use imagery in a clear and captivating way to communicate our message.

 Running in conjunction with the Graphic Design Festival was Breda’s Annual International Photo Festival.
 Also exhibiting in public spaces, the main exhibition Homo Empathicus uses the photographers’ empathy in direct opposition to the protagonist of the show; homo econimus, who sees the world only in terms of personal monetary gain.
 In direct reference to the global economic crisis, the works on display explore different cultures around the world, asking the question “Do we still have any influence on the world we live in?”

 From the shadow of the Kosovo war in Albania to Mexican drug-related gang violence, brutal, thought provoking imagery was juxtaposed with the vibrant colourful sides to the different cultures in question, in a fantastically stimulating beautiful way.

 Breda Photo Festival is running until 21st October, while the Small Stories exhibition can be seen at MOTI until the end of November.

-In: Art, Events, Exhibitions, Film & Animation, Graphic design, Ooh that's nice · Tags: 3D, design, Graphic Design Festival Breda, MOTI, Photography, Posters, Typography
+In: Art, Exhibitions, Film & Animation, Graphic design · Tags: Photography, Poster design, Typography